 This total was later increased to 200 on the disqualification of two horses for positive tests to banned substances.
 In both instances, Walsh had ridden the subsequently-promoted runners-up.
 He repeated this feat in 2007/08, riding his 200th winner on Andreas at Sandown on his penultimate ride of the season.
 He rode his 1,000th Irish winner, Rare Article, at Sligo in May 2008.
 At the 2009 Cheltenham Festival Walsh rode a record-breaking seven winners over the four days.
 He equalled that record at the 2016 Cheltenham Festival.
 On the second day of the 2010 festival he rode Sanctuaire to victory in the Fred Winter Juvenile Novices Handicap Hurdle and therefore became the jockey with the most wins in the history of the Cheltenham festival.

 In March 2011, Walsh rode Hurricane Fly to victory in the Champion Hurdle at Cheltenham, finishing ahead of Peddlers Cross and Oscar Whisky.
 It was Walsh’s first victory in the feature race of the opening day at the Cheltenham Festival.
 As of 2017, Walsh is the Festival’s most successful rider with 56 wins and has won the leading rider’s award eleven times within the last fourteen years.

-To book Ruby Walsh as the horse-racing expert for your corporate event or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.
+To book Ruby Walsh as the horse-racing speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing email@example.com or by calling a booking agent directly on 0207 1010 553.